 The Quality of our Struggle

 I think I need to apologize for my last blog on the nature of our struggle as Christians.
 A few of you might have been blown away.
 It was a picture of Christian maturity that accepts our suffering for the sake of others, especially for their salvation as the main purpose of our lives as disciples.
-But this is a blog for new believers, for those wanting to use the Roman Road for the purposes of evangelism.
+But this is a blog for new believers and for those wanting to use the Roman Road for the purposes of evangelism.

 The problem is that we are now on the other side of the equation.
 We are no longer talking about evangelism but rather discipleship (or sanctification) and the expectations are high even while the support and help are literally divine.
-This is God’s purpose for us in this life and we cannot even imagine the kind of significance and meaning that will give us as we walk in that path with him and our fellow believers.
+This is God’s purpose for us in this life and we cannot even imagine the kind of significance and meaning that it will give us as we walk in that path with him and our fellow believers.
 But maybe it’s too much too soon.

 Let’s start at the beginning and take a closer look at this famous passage where Paul talks about our struggle as Christians.
 Romans 7 and 8 go together of course.
 The question is how to understand the relationship between the two parts.
 On the one hand, we struggle with sin as Christians but on the other hand, there is no condemnation for those who are in Christ Jesus.